 Figure 2.
 Behavioral task and performance.
 (A) Successive frames illustrate the sequence of events in the behavioral task.
 Depending on the white or blue color of the fixation point, the monkey has to remember either the first or the second of two visual stimuli presented in sequence, respectively.
 At the end of the trial, the fixation point turns off and the monkey needs to perform an eye movement towards the remembered location of the visual stimulus in order to receive a liquid reward.
 (B).
 Schematic diagram of a single trial of the task.
 Blocks represent the successive events in the task: fixation, first visual stimulus presentation, first delay period, second visual stimulus presentation, second delay period, and saccade.
 Successive trials are separated by intertrial intervals.
 NB stimulation, when delivered, always occurs during the intertrial interval.
 (C) Sequence of trials during a stimulation block, in a compressed time scale, relative to panel B. Successive trials, labeled 1-4, each lasting approximately 10 seconds, are followed by 15 s of stimulation.
 The precise duration of a trial differed depending on how quickly the animal initiated the trial, and if the trial was successfully completed, or aborted, e.g. due to a break in fixation.
 (D) Sequence of trials during a control (no-stimulation) block.
 The trials are arranged exactly in the same fashion as in the stimulation block, including an extended intertrial interval every 60 s, during which however no stimulation is applied (sham).
-(E-H), Percentage of correct trials is shown for each of the two monkeys, for different visual stimulus typesn=18 sessions for stimulation, 17 for control for monkey GR; n=19 stimulation and 35 control for monkey HE.
+(E-H), Percentage of correct trials is shown for each of the two monkeys, for different visual stimulus types, under control conditions (blue bars) and under NB-stimulation (orange bars). n=18 sessions for stimulation, 17 for control for monkey GR; n=19 stimulation and 35 control for monkey HE.
 (E) Mean performance (and sem) for trials in which first visual stimulus appears contralateral to the stimulation site, when the monkey is executing the remember-first task, and needs to remember the first visual stimulus.
 (F) Performance in the remember-first task when the first visual stimulus appears ipsilateral to the stimulation site.
 (G) Performance in the remember-second task, when the second visual stimulus appears contralateral to the stimulation site.
 (H) Performance in the remember-second task when the second visual stimulus appears ipsilateral to the stimulation site.
 (I) Performance in the remember-first task, for trials grouped by distance between the first and second visual stimulus (180, 90, or 45°), under stimulation or control conditions.
 Data from both monkeys pooled together.
 (J) Performance in the remember-second task, for trials grouped by distance.

-Figure 3. stimulation effects.
+Figure 3.
+Single-neuron stimulation effects.
 Raster plots represent responses of a single prefrontal neuron in the remember-first (A-B) and remember-second task (C-D), under control and NB stimulation conditions.
 Line traces represent averaged, peri-stimulus time histograms, with and without NB stimulation.
 Trials are pooled from conditions when the first visual stimulus appeared to the contralateral (A, C) or ipsilateral hemifield (B, D).
 Gray bars indicate time of visual stimulus presentation.
 Line traces represent averaged, peri-stimulus time histograms, with and without stimulation.